-MasterCard’s cross border fee is assessed as a percentage of the transaction amount.
+As of 2018, the fee is set at 0.60% of the transaction amount for transactions settled in USD.
 The fee was first introduce in 2006 as a 10 basis point charge, but has been increased a few times since then.

 The cross border assessment fee is one of two volume-based fees that MasterCard charges on transactions involving credit cards issued in another region than where they are acquired.
 The other fee assessed on this type of transaction is MasterCard’s acquirer program support fee.

 The cross border fee is charged to acquirers, who ultimately pass the cost to businesses.

 When you accept a Mastercard that was issued outside the US, you may not be aware of it at the time.
 You’ll realize it when you look at your monthly processing statement and notice that you’ve been charged the cross border fee.
 It will be listed with your other Mastercard assessment charges.
 Processors may abbreviate the fee or spell it out completely.
 In the statement snippet below, the processor abbreviated Mastercard and spelled out cross border, adding the notation "US" to indicate that the transaction was settled in US dollars and thus assessed the 0.60% fee.

 The fee will be listed on interchange plus and tiered credit card processing statements, but you will typically not see it on a flat rate statement, as assessments are not broken down for you.
 However, you’re still paying the fee even if you’re on a flat rate pricing model.
 Read more about pricing models.

 As noted earlier in this article, it’s not possible to negotiate assessments lower than the rates set by Mastercard.
 However, it’s important to note that some processors artificially inflate the assessment charges, hoping that you won’t notice.
 It’s important to work with a credit card processor that passes assessment fees to you at true cost.